-For example Lifewater.org Canada posts drilling cost averages for five countries.
-They are quite reasonable. $3,000 is the lowest cost estimate per well, for those five countries.
-Therefore, conservatively, drilling costs for a wellbore for a Simple Pump would cut $2,000 from the cost of drilling one well!
+For example Lifewater.org Canada had published drilling costs over five countries. $3,000 was the lowest cost estimate per well.
+Therefore, conservatively, drilling costs for a wellbore for a Simple Pump could cut $2,000 from the cost of drilling one well!

 A number of studies cited at the Rural Water Supply Network Community site show overall water hand pump project costs for Uganda, Tanzania, Nigeria and Kenya between $6,000 and $11,700.
 Two studies, for Burkina Faso and Senegal, estimate the average cost of borehole construction without the pump.
 The costs were $46.34/foot, or $3,200, for a 70-foot well in Burkina Faso, with Senegal’s average cost more than three times higher.

 There are some geological formations in which the four-inch wellbore typically drilled for the Simple Pump’s two-inch casing is not practical.
 One example is much of Tanzania, where the formations are so sandy that a four-inch wellbore collapses.
 However, a four-inch wellbore drilled for the Simple Pump’s smaller two-inch casing is workable for most wells in most geological formations in Africa.

 Therefore, the apparent saving for the initial purchase of a Mark II/III/VLOM pump is offset by costs many times that to drill a borehole for a four-inch casing, rather than for Simple Pump’s two-inch diameter casing.
 THIS ONE FACTOR has already countered the initial apparent savings.